 CHALLENGE MATCHES: Players are required to give a 100% effort in all challenge matches.
-When players purposefully lose a match to gain an advantage at a lower position it is unsportsmanlike conduct and is called stacking.
-Players and coaches who are aware of such situations must prevent, stop and report them to school officials and the NJSIAA Tennis Rules Interpreter.
-This practice is another form of stacking and is unethical, dishonorable and against the rules.
-This unsportsmanlike conduct reflects negatively on the school district and the tennis community.
+When players purposefully lose a match, or retire, to gain an advantage at a lower position, it is unsportsmanlike conduct and is called stacking.
+Players and coaches who are aware of such situations must report them to school officials and the NJSIAA Tennis Rules Interpreter.
+This practice is a form of stacking and is unethical, dishonorable, and against the rules; this unsportsmanlike conduct reflects negatively on the district and the tennis community.

-"Stacking or permitting an injured player to start a match and then defaulting are very serious breaches of tennis ethics which could result in censure of the coach and school and/or forfeiture of the tennis meet.
+"Stacking or permitting an injured player to start a match and then defaulting are very serious breaches of tennis ethics which could result in censure of the coach and school and/or forfeiture of the tennis match.
 It is recommended that Athletic Directors review their school's tennis line-up to prevent any such problems.

-C. FORFEITURE OF MATCHES
+c.
+FORFEITURE OF MATCHES

 Any violation of Rule #4 will cause forfeiture of all matches from the point of infraction through the 2nd Doubles match.
-Example: #2 Singles is arbitrarily moved to the 1st Doubles Team.
-Penalty - forfeiture of #2 and #3 Singles, and #1 and #2 Doubles.
+Example: 2nd singles is arbitrarily moved to the 1st doubles position.
+Penalty - forfeiture of 2nd and 3rd singles, and 1st and 2nd doubles.